Odesa State Environmental University: History

 The university was founded on May 1, 1932 in Kharkiv as the Kharkiv Institute of Hydrometeorological Engineering.
 In the beginning of World War II the institute was evacuated to Ashgabat until August 1944.
 On July 4, 1944, it was relocated from Ashgabat to Odesa and renamed the Odesa Hydrometeorological Institute (OHMI).
-In 2001, the Odesa Hydrometeorological Institute received a new name - Odessa State Environmental University.
+In 2001, the Odesa Hydrometeorological Institute received a new name - Odesa State Environmental University.